1

 The config files hosted in this repository define a set of parameters which are specific to compute environments at different Institutions but generic enough to be used with all nf-core pipelines.

 All nf-core pipelines inherit the functionality provided by Nextflow, and as such custom config files can contain parameters/definitions that are available to both.
-For example, if you have the ability to use Singularity on your HPC you can add and customise the Nextflow singularity
+For example, if you have the ability to use Singularity on your HPC you can add and customise the Nextflow singularity scope in your config file.
+Similarly, you can define a Nextflow executor depending on the job submission process available on your cluster.
+In contrast, the params section in your custom config file will typically define parameters that are specific to nf-core pipelines.

-You should be able to get a good idea as to how other people are customising the execution of their nf-core pipelines by looking at some of the config files in nf-core/configs
+You should be able to get a good idea as to how other people are customising the execution of their nf-core pipelines by looking at some of the config files in nf-core/configs.

 Offline usage

-, and you're running on a system that has no internet connection, you'll need to download the config file and place it in a location that is visible to the file system on which you are running the pipeline.
-Then run the pipeline with --custom_config_base
+If you want to use an existing config available in nf-core/configs, and you're running on a system that has no internet connection, you'll need to download the config file and place it in a location that is visible to the file system on which you are running the pipeline.
+Then run the pipeline with --custom_config_base or params.custom_config_base set to the location of the directory containing the repository files:

 ## Download and unzip the config files